section-engineering-education/engineering-education/content/articles/in-memory-caching-in-c#/index.md

 ![New Class Library](/engineering-education/building-a-checkout-form-with-stripe-elements/classlibrary.jpg)

 On the next screen, we will give it the name `ClassLibrary`.
 Use the set target framework and click `Create`.

 In the created class, we will delete the `Class1.cs` and create a new class called `UserModel`.
-To do this, right click on the `ClaasLibrary` and select `Add`.
+To do this, right-click on the `ClaasLibrary` and select `Add`.
 Select `Class`.
 On the next screen enter the name of the class as `UserModel` and click `Add`.

 We will make this class public so that it is accessed by other functions in the application.
 This class will hold the information of the user.
-That is; FirstNmae and LastName.
+That is; FirstName and LastName.

 We will use the following code snippet in this class.